eqbal/hackertest.net/README.md

 At this point I leaned on the "hints" from the first step.

 To expand, I changed the domain (from `streetkorner` to `hackertest`) and added `22332` to the end.
-In the end it led me to this address: [www.hackertest.net/gb22332](www.hackertest.net/gb22332).
+In the end it led me to this address: [http://www.hackertest.net/gb22332](http://www.hackertest.net/gb22332).

-Now we see something about a "505 Not Found" error - some error when we "hit" [www.hackertest.net/gb22332/login.php](www.hackertest.net/gb22332/login.php), even though we didn't try to go to a `login.php`.
+Now we see something about a "505 Not Found" error - same error when we "hit" [http://www.hackertest.net/gb22332/login.php](http://www.hackertest.net/gb22332/login.php), even though we didn't try to go to a `login.php`.
 This isn't nothing...